 At Greenburgh-Graham we believe that success breeds success.
 Our curriculum and instructional practices are rigorous and individualized for students to achieve.
 The emotionally supportive environment helps students make positive choices and fulfill their potential.

-The Graham-Windham Residential School and Treatment Center - also known as The Graham School - works seamlessly with the District’s academic program toward fulfillment of students’ therapeutic and educational goals.
-The backbone of our program is the caring and committed staff relationships; strong educational experience; and, the many work and social development activities we offer.
+The Graham-Windham Residential program works seamlessly with the District’s academic program toward the fulfillment of students’ therapeutic and educational goals.
+The backbone of our program is the caring and committed staff relationships; strong educational experience; and, the many works and social development activities we offer.

 Positive Behavior Interventions and Supports (PBIS) is the corner-stone of our behavioral program.
 PBIS is a proactive systems-approach for maintaining a safe and effective learning environment.
 It assures that all students have an opportunity to attain the social/emotional skills needed to ensure success at school and beyond.
 This program guides students toward becoming responsible for their actions and teaches appropriate social skills.